Lonli-Lokli/fetcher-ts/packages/fetcher-typebox/README.md

 - `HandlerNotSetError`: Thrown when no handler is registered for a status code
 - `JsonDeserializationError`: Thrown when JSON deserialization fails
 - `ValidationError`: Represents validation failures from TypeBox
+- `NetworkError`: Thrown when the network request fails (offline, DNS failure, etc.)
+- `ParsingError`: Thrown when there's an error processing the response data

 ## License